ShivMoh/Tempus_Fugit/README.md

 _For a visual reference of the intended website design, please refer to the Figma file:_ <https://www.figma.com/file/CpIRBICRaH4dku8PVfwDsJ/CSE3101_Design_Assigment_2?type=design&node-id=0%3A1&mode=design&t=FQXvdimrpZpFMqSp-1>.

-## Inserting Values
+## Inserting Multiple Values

-When inserting values for columns that could require multiple values such as employee field _othernames_ and menuitem _tags_ or _ingredients_, type values separated by commas and no space such as "tag1,tag2,tag3".
-The respective fields loads instructions, via html's _title_ attribute, when hovered over but may sometimes take a while to load or may not work at all.
+When you need to insert multiple values into fields like _othernames_ for employees or _tags_ and _ingredients_ for menu items, enter the values separated by commas without spaces, like "tag1,tag2,tag3".
+These fields display instructions through the HTML _title_ attribute when you hover over them.
+However, be aware that these instructions might take some time to appear or, in some cases, might not load correctly.

-## Action Buttons
+## Understanding Action Buttons

-If uncertain, hover over action buttons to see what they do.
-This may take about half a second to load.
+For clarity on the function of each action button, simply hover your cursor over them.
+A brief description will appear, usually within half a second, to guide you on their specific purpose.